kimrm/rainy-days-ca/README.md

 Desktop and mobile is in separate pages in Figma.

-There is some smaller changes in design from the prototype.
+There are some smaller changes in design from the prototype.